 I have recurring insomnia which lasts for about eight to twelve days.
 It seems to begin at about the same time each month.
 What are the common causes of sleep disturbance?
 Any suggestions?

 Insomnia is probably the most common sleep-related complaint along with daytime drowsiness.
 As with fever, it is not a disease, but a symptom.
 Insomnia affects nearly everyone at some point in their lives.
-Anxiety about a presentation or exam, psychological stress, environmental factors (such as noise, temperature changes, etc.), and pain can cause any person to have changes in her/his sleeping patterns.
+Anxiety about a presentation or exam, psychological stress, environmental factors (such as noise, temperature changes, etc.), and pain can cause any person to have changes in their sleeping patterns.
 Look for clues in your own life that may suggest why the insomnia begins and ends at the same time each month.
-It is only you who knows your lifestyle best and is able to judge what's causing your sleeplessness.
+You're the expert on your lifestyle and are in the best position to be able to judge what might causing your sleeplessness.

 There could be a number of causes of insomnia that are affecting you.
 For some people stress or anxiety can disrupt sleep patterns, others feel compelled to stay up late to finish work or socialize, and others sleep poorly when they aren't getting enough exercise.
 In certain environments, say a prestigious college or university, friends or acquaintances sometimes end up competing to see who can "get by" on the least amount of sleep.
 Could any of these factors be playing a role for you?
 If the insomnia is interfering with your work or studies, or your general quality of life, you may want to visit a sleep specialist.